-In this document, the consortium presents the analyses conducted to align all technological solutions to be demonstrated, with the relevant Use-Cases proposed by the end-users.
+As the first version, the consortium made analyses to align all technological solutions to be demonstrated with the relevant Use-Cases proposed by the end-users.
 The results served as the baseline for developing the Scenarios that will be played in each SE.
-Two Simulation Exercises were comprehensively developed and are reported in this deliverable (and further Confidential Annexes in an additional deliverable), namely Metro de Madrid (MDM) and Ankara Metro (EGO).
-The two remaining SE will be reported in D8.3.

 After an introductory chapter, Section 2 provides a complete description of the final version of the Use-Cases proposed initially in D2.5, including the methodology followed.
-While Section 3 presents a short overview of the scenarios and a link to SAFETY4RAILS operational objectives, Section 4 provides the First Version of the Simulation Exercise Handbook available for public dissemination.
-This handbook contains the description of MDM SE and EGO SE with a high emphasis on the organisation and planning.
-RFI SE and CDM SE will be reported before the 3rd SE in deliverable D8.3.
+While Section 3 presents a short overview of the scenarios and a link to SAFETY4RAILS operational objectives.

+Section 4 provides the Final Version of the Simulation Exercise Handbook.
+This chapter contains the description of MDM SE and EGO SE (as was reported in D8.2) and the description of the.
+RFI SE and CDM SE.